shermanloan/scejson-doc/doc/appendix-history.md

 ## Release 2022-10-0
 * The [Single Payment Notes](module-singlepmt.md) module has been made available in this release.
+* The [Interest Only Loans](module-interestonly.md) module has been made available in this release.

 ## Release 2022-07-0
 * The [APY Calculation](module-apy.md) module has been made available in this